-(zf) an order made under Division 1, 2 or 3 of Part 2 of the Vulnerable Adults Act 2018.
+(zf) an order made under Division 1, 2 or 3 of Part 2, or an order made under Part 4, of the Vulnerable Adults Act 2018.

 Application of Division to applications for new trial

 822. This Division (except so much of rule 823(1) as provides that an appeal shall be by way of rehearing) applies to an application to the Family Division of the High Court for a new trial or to set aside a finding or judgment after trial, as it applies to an appeal to that Court, and references in this Division to an appeal and to an appellant are to be construed accordingly.